-There were a good selection of little known and hardly ever used features in Opera 12—henceforth called “legacy Opera”.
+There was a good selection of little known and hardly ever used features in Opera 12—henceforth called “legacy Opera”.
 These features were dropped when Opera rebooted to target a more mainstream audience nine months ago.
 Here all show how you can replace some of them using webapps as pinned tabs.

 Pinned tabs remain open until they are either unpinned or the window is closed.

 Below follows a list of some of the webapps I recommended for replacing the lost legacy Opera functionality.

 I am subscribed to close to a hundred news sites and blogs.
 Everything from my comics and my friends’ blogs to design inspiration and gaming news trickle into my feed reader every day.
 Newsblur takes a visually appealing, albeit slightly technical approach to news.